Did You Suffer Chemical Burns At Work?

-Chemical burns can occur in different settings, including the home, the workplace, research facilities, and other environments.
-They may occur because of negligent storage, improper cleanup, or unauthorized use of chemicals.
-Burns can also result from a lack of safety equipment or improper use.
+Chemical burns can occur in different settings, including the home, the workplace, research facilities and other environments.
+They may occur because of negligent storage, improper cleanup or unauthorized use of chemicals.
+Burns can also result from a lack of safety equipment or improper usage.

 Liability for chemical burn injuries can depend on several factors.
 A business or individual may be liable to the victim if:

-- The breach of duty was the actual cause of the victim’s injuries; and
+- The breach of duty was the actual cause of the victim’s injuries.

 - The victim suffered damages as a result of the breach of duty.